arcpy/sample-gp-tools/GetLayoutTemplatesInfo/README.md

 ##Print Service Templates

-This script tool is designed to work with ExportWebMap geoprocessing tool in order to facilitate printing from web applications.
+This script tool is designed to work with ExportWebMap geoprocessing tool in order to retrieve metadata for all layout templates available to a printing service.

 This tool takes a folder location of map documents (.mxd files).
 The map files are layout templates and will be return as JSON (JavaScript object notation).